Hamburg Airport: Development since the 1990s

-In March 1990 Lufthansa launched a daily flight from Hamburg to Newark and added another non-stop flight to Miami in 1992.
+In March 1990, Lufthansa launched a daily flight from Hamburg to Newark and added another non-stop flight to Miami in 1992.
 This lasted for only one summer season and was then suspended together with the Newark flight in late 1992, which left Delta Air Lines alone in this market with their Atlanta and New York flights.
 From early 1993 to late 1994 South African Airways operated flights from Cape Town via Johannesburg and Munich to Hamburg.
-In the mid 90s Delta Air Lines experienced financial troubles and had to consolidate their fleet and route network.
+In the mid-1990s, Delta experienced financial troubles and had to consolidate their fleet and route network.
 Hamburg was among the cities in Europe that were cut completely in late 1995.
-From 1996 Canada 3000 started summer seasonal flights to Hamburg, and until their bankruptcy in late 2001 they served Toronto to Hamburg via Halifax and Vancouver to Hamburg via Calgary.
-In May 1998 Delta Air Lines relaunched daily non-stop flights between Atlanta and Hamburg.
+From 1996, Canada 3000 started summer seasonal flights to Hamburg and until their bankruptcy in late 2001, they served Toronto to Hamburg via Halifax and Vancouver to Hamburg via Calgary.
+In May 1998, Delta relaunched daily non-stop flights between Atlanta and Hamburg.
 However this route only operated until early 2000.
-A combination of a then too large business class in their Boeing 767-300ER aircraft and the foundation of the SkyTeam alliance made Delta cancel this service again.
+The combination of an excessively large business class cabin in their Boeing 767-300ER aircraft and the foundation of the SkyTeam alliance made Delta cancel this service again.

-In the early 1990s, the airport had begun extensive modernisation.
+In the early 1990s, the airport began extensive modernisation.
 The plan, called HAM21, included a new 500 m pier extension, a new terminal (Terminal 1), and the Airport Plaza between Terminals 1 and 2, which includes a consolidated security area.
-The airport's shareholders are the City of Hamburg and AviAlliance.
+The airport's shareholders are the City of Hamburg and airport management company AviAlliance.

-In May 2005 airTransat started a seasonal flight between Toronto and Hamburg.
-In June that year Continental Airlines started a daily non-stop flight between Newark and Hamburg, Emirates started its then daily Dubai to Hamburg service in March 2006.
-In 2011 China Eastern Airlines added Hamburg to their route network.
-However, due to the lack of traffic rights they could only add an extension to their existing Shanghai to Frankfurt flights.
+In May 2005, Air Transat started a seasonal flight between Toronto and Hamburg.
+In June of that year, Continental Airlines started a daily non-stop flight between Newark and Hamburg, Emirates started its then-daily Dubai to Hamburg service in March 2006.
+In 2011, China Eastern Airlines added Hamburg to their route network.
+However, due to the lack of traffic rights, they could only add an extension to their existing Shanghai to Frankfurt flights.
 The flight initially operated once a week only, and was later increased to twice a week.
-The stop in Frankfurt and the low frequency did not appeal enough to business travellers so China Eastern suspended the route in 2013.
+The stop in Frankfurt and the low frequency did not appeal enough to business travellers, and China Eastern suspended the route in 2013.